It's always fun when chamomile harvesting time rolls around. 'Tis the season to start brewing fresh chamomile herbal tea!

 What do I mean by "opened for the day"?

-Once the petals are up and in their full glory, the chamomile blossom is ready for harvesting.
+Once the morning dew has burned off and the flower's petals are up, the chamomile blossom is ready for harvesting.

 Go ahead and pick to your heart's content.
 The more you harvest, the more your plant will bloom.